w3c/wai-media-guide/description.md

 {:.no_toc}

 First, figure out these issues about your video content and timing:

 * **Integrated** &mdash; For new videos, can the speakers describe the relevant visual information as the video is recorded?
 This works for well for some videos, such as presentations and instructional videos.
-For examples, see the "Creating Audio and Video Content" page, [Integrated Description section](@@).
+For examples, see the "Creating Audio and Video Content" page, [Integrated Description section](/design-develop/media/av-content/#integrate-description).

 * **Space in audio** &mdash; Is there enough space in the main audio for the description?
 That is, are there sufficient pauses throughout the narration or speaking where the relevant description will fit?
 For example,
    * If the only description needed is at the beginning of the video where these is a text title and background music, then: Yes, there is enough space.
    * I the speaker talks continually without pausing, then: No, there is not enough space for description.

 * **Media player support** &mdash; Does the media player, platform, or plug-in that you are using provide functionality for a separate audio file?
-The Accessible Media Player pages lists [Support for Separate Audio Files](@@#support-for-separate-audio-files).
+Information about player functionality is in [Accessible Media Players](/design-develop/media/av-content/#integrate-description).

 <div id="tree" style="background:#D9EDF7; border: solid 1px #999; padding: 5px;" markdown="1">